With Pelosi, Democrats are stuck between a gavel and a hard place

 SC-1: Democrat Joe Cunningham said on Twitter: “The Democratic Party needs new leadership now.
 If elected, I will not vote for Nancy Pelosi for speaker.
 Time to move forward and win again.”

-Speaking of leadership elections, NBC’s Alex Moe reports that House Republicans are holding their closed-door contests this afternoon starting at 1:00 pm ET.
+Speaking of leadership elections, NBC’s Alex Moe reports that House Republicans are holding their closed-door contests Wednesday afternoon starting at 1:00 p.m.
+ET.
 Only a simple majority of the conference is needed to be elected.

 House Republicans will hold their elections in this order: minority leader, minority whip, conference chair, NRCC chair, policy chair, vice chair and secretary.